brinleypm/mkdocs-tutorial/README.md

 ## Step 6 (Optional).
 Deploy your MkDocs Site to Github Pages

 You can deploy your MkDocs site to pretty much anywhere.
-Deploying to Github Pages is the easiest option and works well if you're code is hosted in a Github Repo, so this tutorial will focus on deploying to Github Pages.
+Deploying to Github Pages is the easiest option and works well if your code is hosted in a Github Repo, so this tutorial will focus on deploying to Github Pages.

 If you don't already have your MkDocs Site in a Github repository, you've got two options:
 1. Create a fresh Github repo and connect your local MkDocs site to that repo
-2. Copy your MkDocs site into an existing Github repo on your local machiine
+2. Copy your MkDocs site into an existing Github repo that you've already cloned to your local machiine

 Be sure that BOTH your `.mkdocs.yml` file AND your `docs` folder are at the root of your Github repository.